 Our goal is to reach all risky gene carriers to ensure they have the opportunity to make informed health choices but we can't do that without help.
 Of course, adequate funding is essential but there are many other ways to help that extend past sponsorships and donations.
 If you have a service to donate or would like to volunteer please contact us.

 If we don't do something, who will?

 Risky Genes™ Awareness Program

 Statistics vary, depending on the source, but more than 1 million Canadians are estimated to be risky gene carriers.
-However, research reports more than 80% of them remain unaware, so unable to make informed health decisions that could save their lives There is also research that reports subsequent generations are being diagnosed with hereditary cancer earlier than previous generations, by nearly a decade.
+However, research reports more than 80% of them remain unaware, so unable to make informed health decisions that could save their lives To make matters worse, some research reports subsequent generations are being diagnosed with hereditary cancer earlier than previous generations, by nearly a decade.

-The program aims are:
+Program aims are: